codegirls/materials/section/time-machine.md

 # Time Machine

-*TODO: explain better/explicitely why it is a time machine (person in, future person out), tasks: reverse time machine, fancy time machine that walks back and forward*

-- moving on from "hello, javascript"
-- making a time machine
-- functions, objects
+Ok, now that you about [numbers, variables and simple functions][hj], let's make a time machine out of that and a bit more.
+You'll learn about *objects*, functions with *return values* and a few other things along the way.

 ## Objects